izenynn/philosophers/philo_bonus/README.md

 # philo_bonus

-philosophers with procesess and semaphore
+philosophers with procesess and semaphore.

+- All the forks are in the middle of the table.